 My Body and My Work are at once Archive and Oracle

-My approach moves like a river, drawing from chaplaincy, traditional medicine, psychological and somatic practices, and a trauma- and carnage-informed perspective.
+My approach moves like a river, drawing from Buddhism, traditional medicine, psychological and somatic practices, and a trauma- and systems-informed perspective.
 Each tradition informs, supports, challenges, and invites the others into further conversation.

 Rooted in ritual and grounded in earth practices, in dialogue with Eastern and Western lineages, alongside neuroscience and in communion with the unseen, this approach tends to both the wounded personal psyche and the divided collective body.